mdshakebakhtar003/Movieflix/README.md

-The Netflix Clone App is a full-stack web application that replicates the core features of Netflix.
+The MOVIEFLIX is a full-stack web application that replicates the core features of Netflix.
 It allows users to browse, search, and watch movies or TV shows, with authentication and user-specific recommendations.
+Also on base of mood user can write a prompt like i want to watch horror movie and he can see related movies.

 ## Features